jendave/token-action-hud-ironsworn/readme.md

 ## Features

-- Make rolls directly from the HUD instead of opening your character sheet.
+- Make stat rolls directly from the HUD instead of opening your character sheet.
-- Use items from the HUD or right-click an item to open its sheet.
+- Open assets, progress tracks and connections from the HUD.
 - Move the HUD and choose to expand the menus up or down.
-- Unlock the HUD to customise layout and groups per user, and actions per actor.
-- Add your own macros, journal entries and roll table compendiums.

 ## Installation